Spire of Dublin

-The Spire of Dublin, alternatively titled the Monument of Light (An Túr Solais), is a large, stainless steel, pin-like monument 120 m in height, located on the site of the former Nelson's Pillar (and prior to that a statue of William Blakeney) on O'Connell Street, the main thoroughfare of Dublin, Ireland.
+The Spire of Dublin, alternatively titled the Millennium Spire or the Monument of Light (An Túr Solais), is a large, stainless steel, pin-like monument 120 m in height, located on the site of the former Nelson's Pillar (and prior to that a statue of William Blakeney) on O'Connell Street, the main thoroughfare of Dublin, Ireland.

 History

 Following the bombing of Nelson's Pillar by former IRA members in 1966, and subsequent controlled demolition six days later of what was left, the site remained vacant for years as no decision could be reached on a suitable replacement.
 Eventually, the Anna Livia monument was installed on the site to celebrate the 1988 Dublin Millennium celebrations.

 In 1998, as part of a planned multi-million euro re-development of O'Connell Street (as well as a memorial to the upcoming millennium and the aspirations of Ireland in the midst of its Celtic Tiger economic boom), a competition was launched to find a replacement for Nelson's Pillar.
 O'Connell Street had been in decline for a number of years due to the proliferation of fast-food restaurants, the opening of bargain shops using cheap plastic shop fronts, and proliferation of derelict sites along both sides of the road.
 The re-development plan, which was aimed for completion by 2004, hoped to move the street "away from the image of fast-food restaurants, to (that of) a 'family' place to go".
-As part of the project to improve the overall streetscape, a new granite plaza was promised and the number of trees in the central reservation, which had over-grown and obscured views and monuments, was reduced dramatically.
+As part of the project to improve the overall streetscape, a new granite plaza was promised and the number of trees in the central reservation, which had overgrown and obscured views and monuments, was reduced dramatically.
 This was controversial, as the trees had been growing for a century.
 Statues were cleaned and in some cases relocated.
-Shop-owners were required to replace plastic signage and frontage with more attractive designs.
+Shop owners were required to replace plastic signage and frontage with more attractive designs.
 Traffic was re-directed where possible away from the street and the number of traffic lanes was reduced to make it more appealing to pedestrians.
 The centrepiece of this regeneration was to be the replacement monument for Nelson's Pillar.